tjbray20/Cryptocurrency_Time_Series/README.md

 - Take a daily, predictive approach to forecast if the Bitcoin price will increase, decrease or stay flat
 - Subsequently provide guidance to buy, sell or hold on a particular day

+In the 5 years of data, the price of Bitcoin increased by 671%.
+In creating a model that can remove some of the volatility by predicting price movements, we hope to increase the size of the return for our stakeholders while also minimizing risk.

 ## Data
 This project uses [datasets](https://www.kaggle.com/yamqwe/cryptocurrency-extra-data-bitcoin) from Kaggle user [Yam Peleg](https://www.kaggle.com/yamqwe) created for the ***[G-Research Crypto Forecasting](https://www.kaggle.com/c/g-research-crypto-forecasting)*** competition.